vileider/year3/dailylog.md

 I successfully synchronized my repositories on GitHub and Bitbucket.
 Now, any changes I push to GitHub will automatically be mirrored on Bitbucket.
 This streamlined process will save me time and ensure that my work is consistently backed up.
 ### 15-17.9.2023
 I have found 2 APIs for data analysis.
 I just need to find one more.
 I sent 1 pull request for my private project, and I managed to resolve merging conflicts during Sunday's meeting.
+### 18-20.9.2023
+In the last couple of days, I have been working on a school project related to reflection.
+I changed my concept, and I am now receiving data from a CSV file and displaying it on the screen.
+As for my portfolio project, I am currently focused on displaying data that describes past projects and presenting it in the right format within JSX components.